Kween Yasmin

-Yasmin Marie Asistido (/tl/; born October 2, 2000), better known as Kween Yasmin, is a Filipino content creator, singer, and internet personality.
+Yasmin Marie Malixi Asistido (/tl/; born October 2, 2000), better known as Kween Yasmin, is a Filipino content creator, singer, and internet personality.
 She gained recognition in 2018 after posting a comic rendition of Ex Battalion’s song "Hayaan Mo Sila" which was shared extensively on Facebook and YouTube.
 Since then she has appeared on national television programs such as Kapuso Mo, Jessica Soho, I Juander, and Black Rider.
 Her 2023 impromptu spoken-word piece "Esophagus, Esophagus" became a popular internet meme.

 Early life and education

-Asistido was born and raised in Cavite, Philippines, and grew up with her aunt and older sister in Bacoor.
+Yasmin Marie Asistido was born and raised in Cavite, Philippines, and grew up with her aunt and older sister in Bacoor.
 She studied Multimedia Arts in college in Dasmariñas.
 After experiencing bullying, she decided to leave school and focus on creating online content.
 Her mother, Mariflor Asistido, died in 2018, an event she later said influenced her determination to continue performing.